Sparky-turned-Coder/python_study/notes.md

 Stop before index -4 → 'b'

 Step -1 → move backward one element at a time

+### Using individual values in a list
+You can use individual values fro ma list just as you would any other variable.
+For example, you can use F-strings to create a message based on a value from a list.
+    See:  lists.py

+We build a sentence using the value at bicycles[0] and assign it to the variable message.
+The output is a simple sentence about the first bicycle in the list.